Connectivity and networking concepts for Azure Database for MySQL - Flexible Server

 APPLIES TO: Azure Database for MySQL - Flexible Server

-This article introduces the concepts to control connectivity to your Azure MySQL Flexible Server.
-You learn in detail the networking concepts for Azure Database for MySQL Flexible server to create and access a server securely in Azure.
+This article introduces the concepts to control connectivity to your Azure Database for MySQL flexible server instance.
+You learn in detail the networking concepts for Azure Database for MySQL flexible server to create and access a server securely in Azure.

-Azure Database for MySQL - Flexible server supports two ways to configure connectivity to your servers:
+Azure Database for MySQL flexible server supports three ways to configure connectivity to your servers:

 Choose a networking option

-- Connect from Azure resources in the same virtual network or peered virtual network to your flexible server
+- Connect to your flexible server from Azure resources within the same virtual network or a peered virtual network without the need to configure a private endpoint

 - Use VPN or ExpressRoute to connect from non-Azure resources to your flexible server